ashish-choudhari/weblog/_posts/2020-03-04-email-2-sms-for-specific-duration-of-day.md

 better choice to achieve this we went ahead with python,

-i will be adding walk through example that we managed to pull with Google search(by dividing problem to chunks and then adding al-together)
+i will be adding walk through example that we managed to pull with Google search(by dividing problem to chunks and then adding all-together)

-> from tkinter import *	for some gui capability
+> from tkinter import *	for some GUI capability
 > from tkinter.ttk import * 	--\\--
 > import pickle 	secretly storing credential- because we were thinking keep running this script on server.
 > import datetime 	for getting latest emails(date-time they received).